Geert-Jan77/sidecutters/doc/Compile MacOS.md

 ## Install Xcode Command Line Tools

-In MacOS, GCC is part of Xcode's command tools.
 Xcode requires MacOS 10.12.6 or later.
 First, open the Mac App Store and install Xcode for free.
 Then, open Xcode, go to Xcode menu (on the menu bar) > Preferences > Downloads, and install Command Line Tools.

 ### Earlier MacOS versions than 10.12.6